theturboturnip/turnip_text/notes/syntax.md

 BlockScope = List[Block]
 ```

-`Paragraph`s are blocks of text, and are usually created by parsing turnip-text source files rather than through Python.
+`Paragraph`s are blocks of text, and are usually created by parsing turnip_text source files rather than through Python.
 `Paragraph`s consist of many (at least one) `Sentence`s, and each `Sentence` consists of many (at least one) `Inline` objects.
 The most basic piece of inline content is `Text` representing plain UTF-8 text, but there are also `InlineScope`s (like `BlockScope`, a list of `Inline`) and `Raw` content (created through a "raw scope", which we'll see later).
 Python code can create its own kinds of `Inline` by declaring a class with a property `is_inline: bool = True`.